Let’s take a trip down memory lane for a moment and remember a time you were given a task you didn’t understand.

 It wasn’t a question of your talent.
 You just didn’t have the tools you needed.

 Here’s the thing.

-If you don’t actively teach your kid self-confidence, you’re setting them up to fail.
+If you don’t actively teach your kid self-esteem, you’re setting them up to fail.

 Research has shown:

 A kid gets a hit of dopamine (the happy hormone) with every like on their social media post.

 Each positive reaction increases the dopamine hit, creating a reward cycle.

 This cycle motivates the kid to continue using social media for that dopamine high.

 Let’s be clear.
 There isn’t anything inherently good or bad in this cycle.
 It’s just the science of the way the brain works.